aybidi/claude-flashcards/README.md

 ## Where cards are stored

 Cards live in `~/.claude-flashcards/cards.json`.
-This is global -- cards from all repos accumulate in one place, tagged with their source repo so you can see where each insight came from.
+This is global -- cards from all repos accumulate in one place, tagged with their source repo and optional topic so you can review by group.

 ## How spaced repetition works

 The plugin uses the [SM-2 algorithm](https://en.wikipedia.org/wiki/SuperMemo#Description_of_SM-2_algorithm):

-- New cards start with a 1-day interval
+- New cards rated "Good" start at 1 day, "Easy" starts at 4 days
-- "Good" ratings increase the interval (1 day -> 6 days -> ~15 days -> ...)
+- Subsequent "Good" ratings increase the interval (1 -> 6 -> ~15 -> ...)
 - "Again" resets the card to 1 day
 - Cards with 21+ day intervals are considered "mature"